 To make your fluffy funfetti cupcakes gluten-free, you can do an equal swap of the plain (all-purpose) flour for a gluten-free 1:1 all-purpose flour.
 I usually recommend a pre-mixed blend such as King Arthur's measure for measure flour or Freee from Doves Farm.

 The other ingredients in this cupcake recipe should be gluten-free, but please be sure to check the label on your ingredients.
 Be especially careful to get gluten-free sprinkles, as not all varieties are gluten-free.

 🧁 Other goodies

-These easy funfetti cupcakes are the perfect birthday cupcake, but if you're looking for more goodies perfect for birthday celebrations, then you’ll also love these Biscoff cakesicles – try adding any extra sprinkles to decorate!
+These easy funfetti cupcakes are the perfect birthday cupcake, but if you're looking for more goodies perfect for birthday celebrations, then you’ll also love these chocolate and pink cupcakes or these Biscoff cakesicles – try adding any extra sprinkles to decorate!

 Or if you’d like to hear about our latest recipes, why not subscribe to our newsletter?

 - 110 g (½ cups) unsalted butter (room temp.)